diamonddevv/github-game-off-2024/resources/ideas.md

   -
 - inspired by games like: risk of rain, no mans sky, subnautica
 - not all of this will probably get done this month.

+## secrets
+- quirks are not immediate on a planet. this gives time for the player to work out what they may be, and prepare
+- quirk types:
+  - weather
+  - gravity
+  - color
+  - available resources
+  - water levels
+  - atmospheric conditions